Nongtajkrub/Sortsquad/README.md

 > A game developed as a showcase for an event hosted by the Phuket Provincial Administrative Organization.

-A local multiplayer game built with Pygame in just 7 days that encourages correctly sorting trash to celebrate Environmental Day.
-Developed as a showcase for an event hosted by the Phuket Provincial Administrative Organization (องค์การบริหารส่วนจังหวัดภูเก็ต).
+A local multiplayer game that promotes correctly sorting trash in celebration of Environmental Day.
+The desktop version is built with Pygame, while the web version is build in TypeScript using Phaser.
+The game was originally developed in just 7 days—you can check out that version on the [7days branch](https://github.com/Nongtajkrub/Sortsquad/tree/7days).
+Initially created as a showcase for an event hosted by the Phuket Provincial Administrative Organization (องค์การบริหารส่วนจังหวัดภูเก็ต), the game has since been refined and enhanced, including a full rewrite for web support, to allow it to be presented at additional events.

 ![Screenshots of the game as a Gif file.](/docs/screenshots.gif)